WxWatch/riot-api-libraries/docs/lcu.rst

 You can create a normal game mode lobby by passing the queue ID (:code:`{"queueId":430}`) to the :code:`/lol-lobby/v2/` POST endpoint.

 To create a custom game lobby, use the below POST request.
-Change PRACTICETOOL to CLASSIC if you don't want it to be a practice game.
+Change :code:`PRACTICETOOL` to :code:`CLASSIC` if you don't want it to be a practice game.

 .. code-block:: json